-Paulus, a Roman Catholic, was opposed to suicide.
+von Paulus, a Roman Catholic, was opposed to suicide.
 During his captivity, according to General der Artillerie.
-Kommandeur IV Heeresgruppe, Max Pfeffer (see Pfeffer), Paulus said of Hitler’s expectation: “I have no intention of shooting myself for this Bohemian corporal”.
-Another General told the NKVD that Paulus had told him about his promotion to Field Marshal and said: “It looks like an invitation to commit suicide, but I will not do this favour for him.”
+Kommandeur IV Heeresgruppe, Max Pfeffer, von Paulus said of Hitler’s expectation: “I have no intention of shooting myself for this Bohemian corporal”.
+Another General told the NKVD that von Paulus had told him about his promotion to Field Marshal and said: “It looks like an invitation to commit suicide, but I will not do this favour for him.”
 Paulus also forbade his soldiers from standing on top of their trenches in order to be shot by the enemy.
-Generaloberst Erwin Jaenecke was a General who didn’t obey Hitlers orders and was made a scapegoa.
-Now captured although he at first refused to collaborate with the Soviets, after the attempted assassination of Hitler on 20-07-1944, Paulus became a vocal critic of the Nazi regime while in Soviet captivity, joining the Russian-sponsored National Committee for a Free Germany, with General der Artillerie, Walther Seydlitz-Kurzbach.
+Generaloberst Erwin Jaenecke was a General who didn’t obey Hitlers orders and was made a scapegoat.
+Now captured although he at first refused to collaborate with the Soviets, after the attempted assassination of Hitler on 20-07-1944, von Paulus became a vocal critic of the Nazi regime while in Soviet captivity, joining the Russian-sponsored National Committee for a Free Germany, with General der Artillerie, Walther von Seydlitz-Kurzbach.
 A very fanatic anti Free Committy General was Generaloberst Walter Heitz

 He died in Dresden on 01-02-1957, age 76 of cancer, exactly 14 years after he surrendered at Stalingrad.
-His body was brought for burial in Baden-Baden on the Hauptfriedhof next to that of his wife, having not seen her husband since his surrender.
+First he was buried with military honor on the cemetery of Dresden-Tolkewitz His ashes later were brought for burial in a family grave in Baden-Baden on the Hauptfriedhof next to that of his wife, having not seen her husband since his surrender.
 General der Infanterie, Kommandeur der XXV Korps, Dietrich von Choltitz is buried close by.